The Moment of Truth (American game show): Format

 The questions vary, increasing in difficulty and degree of personal nature of the questions.
 Sometimes, a "surprise guest"—such as an ex-partner or a good friend—will come on the stage and ask a particularly difficult question.
 Friends, colleagues, and family of the contestant who are gathered near the player have access to a button which can be used to switch out a question once per game if they feel that the nature of the question is too personal, an option which is introduced to them after the third question.
+After the 20th question, the button can no longer be used.

 Though no contestant on the shows aired by FOX has answered all 21 questions in concert with the polygraph results, according to Mike Darnell, president of alternative entertainment at Fox, "In the vast majority of contestants, 99%, you get, 'Hmm, I was a little worried when I answered that question.'"
 The series requires contestants to sign an agreement that they will accept the conclusions drawn by the polygraph examiner.

-However, one contestant in the unaired second season (S02E10) did answer all 21 questions truthfully to win the top prize.
+However, one contestant in the unaired second season episode (S02E09 and S02E10) did answer all 21 questions truthfully to win the top prize.
 The contestant was Melanie Williams, a member of a secretive polygamist group in Utah.
 Most of the questions centered around the secrets of polygamy and what took place in the group in which Williams was a member.
 For $500,000, Williams' final question was whether she believed her father had sexual relations as an adult with a minor.
 She said she felt he did, and the lie detector determined her truthful for the grand prize.